Frequently Asked Questions

 2. Are there any side effects?

-Some people may experience minor discomfort such as having to urinate more frequently, muscle aches, ankle swelling, dizziness, rash and, rarely, a dry cough.
+Side effects are uncommon.
+Some people may experience minor discomfort such as having to urinate more frequently, muscle aches, ankle swelling and dizziness.
 Serious side effects are extremely rare.
-If you experience side effects it is a simple matter to withdraw the component likely to be responsible or to consider an alternative.
-These symptoms, if they do occur, resolve completely and rapidly on stopping.
-Our doctors are of course happy to discuss any potential side effects with you at any time.
+Symptoms, if they do occur, resolve on stopping.
+Our doctors are willing to discuss any potential side effects with you.

 3. My blood pressure and cholesterol are not raised.
 Will I still benefit from taking the polypill?